pswee001/html-css/sections/create_site.md

 [<<<Back](conventions.md) | [Next>>>](css_basic.md)

-#  Challenge: Create an Institute Site
+#  Challenge: Create a "Digital CV" Site

-For this challenge, practice using the command line.
-If you need a reminder of which commands to use to create new folders and files, see [here](cli-reminder.md).

-Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future Institute.
+Using the tags we've just reviewed, and two additional ones (see below) begin creating a page to share your accomplishments online.

-In your `projects` folder on your desktop, create a new folder called `website`.
+On your desktop, create a new folder called `website`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.

 Add HTML to your `index.html` file.
 This page should include the following: